 Comparing the EOS 5D Mark IV and Nikon D850, the sensor resolution for D850 is higher, it yields better images and has better battery life compared to Canon EOS 5D Mark IV.
 However the Nikon files can be very huge taking up too much space on the memory card and backup drives.
 The Canon is lighter and comes with Dual Pixel AF system.

 Both the cameras perform well and have almost similar specifications when it comes to Canon EOS 1D X Mark III and the Nikon D6.
 The Canon has better continuous shooting mode.

 Canon and Nikon are the most famous when it comes to DSLRs but they have not just stopped with their DSLR range of cameras.
 They have in the recent years gone to manufacture their mirrorless range of cameras.
 So if you are looking for a mirrorless camera system, you have some good cameras to choose from.

 Nikon and Canon have been quite late to the mirrorless market compared to Olympus, Panasonic and Sony but they have a lot to offer in this short period of time.
 Moreover, they have both APS-C and full frame ranges in their mirrorless series.

-Nikon uses the Z mount for their mirrorless series that is different from the F mount in their DSLR series, but you can use an adapter to use the F mount lenses on their mirrorless cameras.
+Nikon uses the Z mount for their mirrorless series that is different from the F mount in the Nikon DSLRs, but you can use an adapter to use the F mount Nikon lenses on their mirrorless cameras including manual focus lenses.
 Nikon uses the same Z mount for both their APS-C and full frame mirrorless series, so it is easier when you need to upgrade later.

 If you are looking for an entry level mirrorless camera, both Canon and Nikon have their own range with a good range of Nikon and Canon lenses.